Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has collected 57 hits with eight doubles, two triples, 15 home runs and 24 walks.
+- Ohtani has put up 58 hits with eight doubles, two triples, 15 home runs and 24 walks.
 He has driven in 38 runs with seven stolen bases.

 Ohtani Recent Games